alunmorris/Multi-channel-wireless-voltmeter/README.md

 ![Receiver](https://user-images.githubusercontent.com/4630866/99911593-69460580-2ced-11eb-8d88-94d7b3283639.png)

 This is simply an NRF24L01+ and an OLED display wired to an Arduino nano.
 U3 has its own regulator to decouple it from digital noise on the OLED power rail.
-C2 is larger than the 10uF usually used to get acceptable radio range but these caps are tiny and cheap.